marytts/marytts-wiki/Eclipse.md

 ### One-step import ###

-The easiest way to import MaryTTS into your Eclipse workspace is by using the m2e-egit connector.
+The easiest way to import MaryTTS into your Eclipse workspace is to clone and import in one step (using the plugins detailed above).

 1. Choose **File** > **Import...**